-LEI plays an active role in research and the international dialogue around leading practice innovations and tools in land governance.
+We have played a significant role thus far in active research and international dialogue around leading practice innovations and tools in land governance.
+Our work includes:

 Our international and national research informs policy and prioritises seeing results put into practice.
 But we know we need to do more to achieve interdisciplinary recognition for land sector needs.
 We hope that we can bring you along with us on this journey.